12 Best Long Head Bicep Exercises For Massive Peaks

 The cross-body hammer curl is a dumbbell exercise that targets the brachialis, long head and forearm muscles.
 Rather than lifting the weights directly in front of the body, you lift them across the torso.

-By lifting the weight across your body, you immediately place the long head of your biceps under more tension, which naturally makes it an excellent outer bicep curl if your long head is lagging.
+Lifting weight across your body immediately puts the long head of your biceps under greater tension.
+If your long head is lagging, this naturally makes it an excellent outer bicep curl.

 1. Stand with your feet shoulder-width apart and a slight bend in your knees.